g4bri-3l3/MooseAlto/README.md

 `$PSScriptRoot`, so the `lib` folder must sit next to the main script but works regardless of which directory you run the script from.

-Running the script always shows a banner first.
-If launched with no `-InputCsv` (e.g. double-clicked instead of run from a command line), it walks through an interactive setup instead of erroring out.
+If the script is launched with no `-InputCsv` (e.g. double-clicked instead of run from a command line), it walks through an interactive setup instead of erroring out.
 Press Enter on any prompt to accept the default shown in `[brackets]`.
 Once a CSV path is known (via prompt or parameter), everything proceeds exactly the same